otter-sec/sui-token-gen-rpc/README.md

 1. Validates the provided **URL** (supports GitHub/GitLab repositories).
 2. Clones the remote Git repository.
 3. Reads the token contract file (e.g., `.move` file).
-4. Checks if the contract was generated using this RPC tool.
+4. Check if the contract was generated using this RPC tool.

 #### Output:
 - Returns **success** if the contract is valid.